 - In a cold climate this Halloween?
 Add our baby hoodie in red!
 (Bonus: Pull up the hood for an ultra-authentic hot dog look.)

-- For a DIY kid Hot Dog, use our kids top, kids long sleeve top, and kids bottom in red or brown!
+- For a DIY kid Hot Dog, use a red kids outfit!

 - Hot dogs and condiments go together like candy and costumes.
 Check out our DIY Condiments group costume!